Mark Masselli: Professional life

 Masselli's vision of health care expands beyond medical offices.
 In her book on community renewal, singer-songwriter Dar Williams describes the work Masselli and his wife have done to strengthen the community fabric of Middletown.
 In 2000, Masselli, together with his wife, established Vinnie's Jump and Jive, a community dance hall, to encourage families to participate in healthy community activities together.
 Masselli received the key to the city of Middletown in 2022.
+Masselli was named one of the Health Power 25 by the Hartford Business Journal in 2020.

-Masselli serves as treasurer of the board for the School-Based Health Alliance, board chair of the National Institute for Medical Assistant Advancement, and board chair of ConferMED.
-He also serves on the board of the National Nurse Practitioner Residency and Fellowship Training Consortium and is Vice President of the Goodspeed Opera House Board of Trustees.
+Masselli is chair of the board for the School-Based Health Alliance, board chair of the National Institute for Medical Assistant Advancement, and board chair of ConferMED, a leading national e-consult company.
+He also serves on the board of the Consortium for Advanced Practice Providers and on the Goodspeed Opera House Board of Trustees.